 Scoring is done using the following Proficiency Levels:

 Reading and Listening Proficiency Levels

-Each Reading and Listening test item has an associated level.
+Each Reading and Listening test question has an associated level.
 Because the Reading and Listening sections are computer-adaptive, the test taker experiences questions at various levels.
-The algorithm used to determine the test taker’s scores for Reading and Listening looks at the number of questions that were answered correctly at each test item level.
+The algorithm used to determine the test taker’s scores for Reading and Listening looks at the number of questions that were answered correctly at each test question level.

-The Scoring Process for Writing and Speaking Items
+The Rating Process for Writing and Speaking Responses

 Scoring for Writing and Speaking responses is done using the following three-step process and associated rubric.

 Overall evaluation of the response to assess for Ratability — is the response on topic and appropriate for the given prompt/task?
 If the response is off topic, contains any profanity or includes any menacing or threatening language, the response will be treated as unresponsive or non-ratable and the test taker will receive a “NR” score for that task.

 Evaluation of each ratable response to determine a Proficiency Level based upon the Text-Type characteristics.

 The system will then post a rating for each of the tasks, according to the rubric below.
 The individual scores are then used to calculate the score for the domain.